Reference Sources for African-American Writers

 Volumes of the Dictionary of Literary Biography, as follows.
-All are in Uris and Africana Reference, and text is available online via the Literature Resource Center.
+All are in Uris and Africana Reference, and text is available online via Gale Literature.

 - Afro American Fiction Writers After 1955 (DLB v 33, 1984)